ebzzry/ebzzry.github.io/y.md

 5050
 ```

-We replace the `sum0`-specific definition with `x`.
-This requires us
+You replace the `sum0`-specific definition with `x`.
+This requires you
 again, to create an enveloping `lambda`.
 Since `x` is bound to the
-computing procedure, we no longer need to repeat it.
+computing procedure, you no longer need to repeat it.

 ## Step 6

-Finally, we will explicitly create a separate procedure definitions
+Finally, you will explicitly create a separate procedure definitions
 for the Y combinator itself, and the `sum0` procedure.

 ```scheme